Research and expertise

 - BArch Live Project 2018-19: Discovery Zone for St. Bartholomew’s Primary School in Quorn

 I completed my first degree in Architecture at the National Technical University of Athens (NTUA), Greece and went on to study for an MSc in Advanced Architectural Studies at The Bartlett, UCL.
 In 2010, I joined the UCL Space Syntax Laboratory for my doctoral studies in urban morphology, investigating the urban transformations of London terraced houses and Manhattan row houses from the late 19th century till early 21st century.
 In 2015, I was awarded with an EPSRC Doctoral Prize and continued working as EPSRC Research Fellow at the Bartlett School of Architecture in UCL.
 While in UCL, I assisted in postgraduate teaching for the MSc Spatial Design: Architecture and Cities (The Bartlett, UCL), I was Coordinating Editor for The Journal of Space Syntax, as well as delivered consultancy on character assessment for UK local authorities.
-I joined Loughborough University as ‘Excellence 100 Lecturer’ in July 2017, to contribute to the development and delivery of the new Architecture programme.
+I joined Loughborough University as ‘Excellence 100 Lecturer’ in July 2017, to contribute to the development and delivery of the new BArch Architecture programme at the School of Architecture, Building and Civil Engineering.
+I became Programme Director for the new MArch Architecture programme in 2021 and Senior Lecturer in Urban Design in February 2022.

 - Fellow of the Higher Education Academy (UK)